wso2/docs-is/en/docs/guides/workflows/add-a-new-workflow-definition.md

         For more details, see how to [configure roles and permissions]({{base_path}}/guides/identity-lifecycles/manage-roles-overview).

     2. Assign users to the roles that you created.
+Note that the users should have `admin` permissions, else it will not be possible to perform workflow approvals.
 For more instructions, see [Configuring Users]({{base_path}}/guides/identity-lifecycles/manage-user-overview).

 1. On the Management Console, go to **Manage > Workflow Definition > Add**.